How to apply

 - you are a represented person under the Guardianship and Administration Act 1986 (where a guardian or administrator has been appointed).

-You may also be ineligible if within the last 5 years, either as an individual or as a director or secretary of a company, or as an associate of a person or company, you have been convicted or found guilty of a disqualifying offence.
+You may also be ineligible if within the last five years, either as an individual or as a director or secretary of a company, or as an associate of a person or company, you have been convicted or found guilty of a disqualifying offence.
 For more information about associates, view our Interests and associates - sex work service providers page.

 For certain types of offences you can still apply for, and may be granted, approval.
 Based on the result of background checks, you may need to provide further information.
 If this is the case, the Business Licensing Authority (BLA) will write to you.